What We Can Cover With Home Insurance

 Contents insurance covers the cost of repairing or replacing your personal belongings if they are lost, stolen or damaged.
 This includes items such as furniture, appliances, clothing, electronics, and jewellery.
 Contents insurance does not cover damage to the structure of your home, such as walls, floors, and ceilings.
 This will be covered by the building insurance aspect of your policy, either as a separate policy or as part of combined household insurance.

-Depending on the value of your home and the level of cover you require, building insurance can be a mandatory requirement of your mortgage agreement.
+Depending on the value of your home and the level of coverage you require, building insurance can be a mandatory requirement of your mortgage agreement.
 Even if it is not a requirement of your mortgage, it is still recommended as it provides peace of mind in knowing that your home is protected against unforeseen circumstances.

 Tailored Household Policies